tossowski/ComputerCraftProjects/README.md

 <img src="Pictures/DragonShaders.png" height="200"> <img src="Pictures/BulbasaurIvysaur.png" height="200">

-The repository also contains a customized isometric map viewer which can render cubic chunks worlds (WIP).
-More details on this in the MapProgram folder.
+There is a separate repository which contains the code that can render cubic chunks worlds (WIP).
+You can find it [here](https://github.com/tossowski/CubicChunksMapViewer).
 Here is an example render:

 <img src="Pictures/MapExample.png" height="300">